isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev_jan.rst

     --
     grp1 AS (
     SELECT
-      case_barcode
+      sample_barcode_tumor AS sample_barcode
     FROM
       `isb-cgc.TCGA_hg38_data_v0.Somatic_Mutation_DR10`
     WHERE
       Hugo_Symbol = 'PARP1'
       AND One_Consequence <> 'synonymous_variant'
-      AND case_barcode IN (
+      AND sample_barcode_tumor IN (
         SELECT
-          case_barcode
+          sample_barcode
         FROM
-          sampleGroup)
+          sampleGroup )
+      GROUP BY sample_barcode
     ),
     --
     -- group 2 is the rest of the samples
     --
     grp2 AS (
     SELECT
-      case_barcode
+      sample_barcode
     FROM
       sampleGroup
     WHERE
-      case_barcode NOT IN (
+      sample_barcode NOT IN (
         SELECT
-          case_barcode
+          sample_barcode
         FROM
           grp1)
     ),

-This results in 54 tumor samples with non-synonymous PARP1 variants and 485 samples that do not.
+This results in 41 tumor samples with non-synonymous PARP1 variants and 485 samples without.

 Next we're going to summarize the gene expression within each of these groups.
-This will be used for calulating T-statistics in the next query following this one.
+This will be used for calulating T-statistics in the following portion of the query we are constructing.
 For each gene, we'll take the mean, variance, and count of samples.

 .. code-block:: sql